vkc5/BBK-Hackathon/README.md

 🔐 Problem
 Traditional password-based systems are:

-Prone to phishing, credential stuffing, and brute-force attacks.
+-Prone to phishing, credential stuffing, and brute-force attacks.

-Inconvenient and frustrating for users to manage.
+-Inconvenient and frustrating for users to manage.

-Often a trade-off between security and ease of use.
+-Often a trade-off between security and ease of use.

 ✅ Solution
 T.A.P provides a multi-factor, password-less authentication mechanism using:

-Biometric Authentication (Fingerprint / Face ID)
+-Biometric Authentication (Fingerprint / Face ID)

-NFC Hardware Token (NTAG216 card)
+-NFC Hardware Token (NTAG216 card)

-This hybrid approach ensures high security without compromising the user experience.
+-This hybrid approach ensures high security without compromising the user experience.

 🚀 How It Works
-User initiates login on the mobile application.
+-User initiates login on the mobile application.

-Biometric authentication is attempted.
+-Biometric authentication is attempted.

-If unavailable or fails, the user is prompted to tap their NFC card.
+-If unavailable or fails, the user is prompted to tap their NFC card.

-A secure verification message is sent to the app.
+-A secure verification message is sent to the app.

-Upon successful validation, access is granted.
+-Upon successful validation, access is granted.

 💡 Key Benefits
-Stronger security for user authentication.
+-Stronger security for user authentication.

-Seamless and intuitive login flow.
+-Seamless and intuitive login flow.

-Works even when biometrics are unavailable.
+-Works even when biometrics are unavailable.

-Compliant with security best practices.
+-Compliant with security best practices.

-Enhances trust for financial and enterprise apps.
+-Enhances trust for financial and enterprise apps.

 👩‍💻 Team
-Hawraa Alsaad
+-Hawraa Alsaad

-Ayah Meftah
+-Ayah Meftah

-Fatema Moh’d
+-Fatema Moh’d

-Moh’d Alhalal
+-Moh’d Alhalal

-Fida Hussain
+-Fida Hussain